The Land

 of Trumpet, Roar and Song: JIM CORBETT

-Its geographical location between the Himalayas and the terai, and the streams, rivers and ridges
+Its geographical location between the Himalayas and the terai, and the streams,

 crisscrossing the terrain, present Corbett with a remarkable variety of landscapes.
 This vivid mosaic of habitats – wet and dry, plain and mountainous, gentle and rugged, forests and grasslands – supports numerous plant and animal species, representing Himalayan as well as plains kinds.
 The most famous of Corbett’s wild residents are the Bengal Tiger and the Asiatic Elephant, but with about 600 species of avifauna Corbett is one of the richest bird regions of India.